|

 Probably all of the slots were filled with experienced gunners.

-to qualify with various weapons but main emphasis was placed on air cooled
+qualify with various weapons but main emphasis was placed on air cooled caliber

-caliber 30 and caliber 50 machine guns.
-We did a little air-to-air target
+30 and caliber 50 machine guns.
+We did a little air-to-air target shooting from

-much like advertisements towed by small planes today.
-The tow plane flew by at
+advertisements towed by small planes today.
+The tow plane flew by at close

-close range like a "sitting duck."
-Those pilots were very brave men
+range like a "sitting duck."
+Those pilots were very brave men who

-who should have received combat pay.
-The Waller Trainer, a gunnery simulator,
+should have received combat pay.
+The Waller Trainer, a gunnery simulator, was

 various angles.
 The screen was 3-D and was the forerunner of 3-D movies seen